New York Giants off to shaky start under new coach Joe Judge

 KEY NUMBER

-29. The number of rushing yards the Giants gained on 20 carries, a 1.5 yard average.
-Hard to win in the NFL with that.
+29 - The number of rushing yards the Giants gained on 20 carries, a 1.5-yard average.
+It's hard to win in the NFL with that.

 NEXT STEPS

 Correct the mistakes before heading to Chicago.
 The O-line has to get off the ball and give Barkley some room.
 Jones needs to avoid the turnovers.
 The front seven needs to pressure the quarterback for more than a half.
 Special teams was excellent.
-Forced a fumble on a punt early to set up a field goal and Jabrill Peppers averaged 13 yards on three punts returns, nearly breaking one.
+The unit forced a fumble on a punt early to set up a field goal and Jabrill Peppers averaged 13 yards on three punt returns, nearly breaking one.